Skillmon/MRTbundle/README.md

 The perhaps best way would be local user wide install.
-This is done by placing the bundle's folders `MRTalone`, `MRTbeam`, `MRTif`, `MRTsfacc`, `MRTtab`, `MRTthesis` and `MRTwuline` in your local TeX-tree.
-For TeX Live on Unix this would by default be `/home/<user>/texmf/` therein the package should belong in `tex/latex/MRTbundle`.
+This is done by placing the bundle's folders `MRTalone`, `MRTbeam`, `MRTif`, `MRTsfacc`, `MRTtab`, `MRTthesis`, `MRTutil` and `MRTwuline` in your local TeX-tree.
+For TeX Live on Unix this would by default be `/home/<user>/texmf/` therein the packages should belong in `tex/latex/MRTbundle`.
 The documentation should be placed in `/home/<user>/texmf/doc/latex/MRTbundle` but this is *optional*.
 For other OSes and TeX distributions the paths may vary.
 You can get the correct path to your user specific folder by running `kpsewhich -var TEXMFHOME` in your terminal (at